cme212/course/README.md

 <!-- BS : [Bjarne Stroustrup's Programming in C++](https://g.co/kgs/jQjpRv). -->

 ## Schedule (WIP)
+(If the links are dead, they are intended to simply point to files on Canvas.)

 ### Week 0
  - Lecture 0 (2019-01-08)
    - [Object size, alignment, declarations, scope, narrowing, lifetime of an object](https://canvas.stanford.edu/files/3907320/download?download_frd=1).